scopatz/ans-annual2012/comp-meth/scopatz_ans-annual2012_roundtable.rst

 What is FLASH?
 ==============================
-FLASH code is a modular, parallel multiphysics simulation code for modeling terrestiral and astrophysical plasmas.
+FLASH code is a modular, parallel multiphysics simulation code for modeling terrestrial and astrophysical plasmas.
 Features include:

     Grid: Uniform Grid, AMR